shennguyenrs/study_projects/c_cpp/10212020/homework1/README.md

 ```

 ## Usage
 Make output file using the script.
-The script also include creating tags that requied installed `exuberant-ctags` package.
+The script also include creating tags that required installed `exuberant-ctags` package.
+** This script can only be run on Debian or Ubuntu **
 ```
 sh ./makenrun.sh filename headername
 ```